 - Accept delivery of, and present to the client offers and counteroffers to buy, sell, or lease the client's property or the property the client seeks to purchase or lease.

 - Assist the client in developing, communicating, negotiating, and presenting offers, counteroffers, and notices that relate to the offers and counteroffers until a lease or purchase agreement is signed and all contingencies are satisfied or waived.

 - Answer the client's questions relating to the offers, counteroffers, notices, and contingencies.
 The failure of a broker to provide such services would constitute a violation of the state's license laws.

 As the law is still very new, it is too early to measure its effect on the Illinois real estate industry.

 Proposed Texas regulations on service

-The Texas Real Estate Commission has proposed administrative rules defining the minimum level of service a consumer could expect to receive from a real estate broker (Click here to access in PDF format).
+The Texas Real Estate Commission has proposed administrative rules defining the minimum level of service a consumer could expect to receive from a real estate broker.
 In 2002, the commission had originally proposed amendments to its regulations because Texas has a law that prohibits licensees from negotiating with sellers who are party to an exclusive agency agreement (which most of the limited-service agreements were).
 Because of this law, licensees in the state were being put in an uncomfortable situation of having to either potentially violate Texas law or risk the transaction.

 While the commission's initial attempt to amend its regulations was halted (due to procedural defects in the process of adopting the changes), the commission restarted these efforts in 2004 after studying the issue further.
 The proposed regulations require a licensee to: